wxsms/vuepress-theme-mini/README.md

 Display an article archive base on the folder structure or `articleIndex` param in YAML frontmatter.

 For example: if you place a `README.md` with `layout: ArticleIndex` inside `posts` folder, then it will content all articles inside `posts` folder.
-You can also place it under root folder with `articleIndex: '/posts'` frontmatter.
+You can also place it under root folder with `articleIndex: '/posts'` frontmatter (Regex is supported).

 ### ArticleWithExcerptPager